cfarkas/annotate_my_genomes/README.md

 - NCPUS=10
   - Increase this value to speed-up things :rocket:

-2) Run the pipeline with a tiny set of transcripts (Chromosome 3 from Gallus gallus genome version "6") specifying the reference genome assembly.
+2) Run the pipeline with a tiny set of transcripts from chromosome 33, Gallus gallus genome version "6" specifying the reference genome assembly (galGal6).
 Go to /annotate_my_genomes/test and type in a terminal:

 ```
 bash annotate_my_genomes.sh stringtie_chr33.gtf galGal6